SEE PACKAGES INCLUDING ::

 Haggling at this market requires peering over mounds and mounds of clothing and quality kramas (checkered silk scarfs) worn around the necks, shoulders and waists of nearly every Khmer.
 It is often referred to as the Russian Market, as back in the 1980’s it was the Russians' retail outlet of choice.
 It is the best place for souvenir T-shirts and miniature carvings.

-Gateway to the ancient ruins of Angkor, Siem Reap in northern Cambodia is positively brimming with things to experience.
+Gateway to the Angkor temple complex, Siem Reap in northern Cambodia is positively brimming with things to experience.
 Capital of the Khmer kingdom from 800 to 1295 AD, mystical Angkor is a vast compound filled with soaring towers, mysterious passageways, moats, palaces, inexplicable face carvings, and some of the most massive religious monuments ever built.
 Must-see attractions include Angkor Wat, the best preserved of all the temple ruins; Angkor Thom with its Buddhist Bayon Temple; and the temples of Ta Prohm and Banteay Srei.
+Beyond the temples there is bustling Pub Street with a vibrant nightlife; Psar Chaa, the Old Market; and a traditional Apsara dance performance where talented dance performers bring ancient Khmer culture to life.

 People love traveling with us, but don't take our word